-8) Work Off Your Burger With Some Downhill Mountain Biking
+10) Work Off Your Burger with Some Downhill Mountain Biking

 All those mountains, hills and farmland around Queenstown are just screaming to be cycled, and luckily for you New Zealand has been growing its reputation as one of the best mountain biking destinations in the world.

-Whether you’re into single tracks, cross country, insane downhills, dirt jumping or a leisurely peddle around the lake, there are plenty of options to keep you satisfied.
+Whether you’re into single tracks, cross country, insane downhills, dirt jumping, or a leisurely paddle around the lake, there are plenty of mountain biking options to keep you satisfied.

-There’s lots of good stores in town to rent a mountain bike from, or you can get real adventurous and join an action-packed tour.
+There are lots of good stores in town to rent a mountain bike from, or you can get really adventurous and join an action-packed tour.

-Check out the Queenstown Trails website from some ideas of where you can go.
+Check out the Queenstown Trails website for some ideas of where you can go.

-9) Drive The Road From Queenstown To Glenorchy
+12) Drive the Road from Queenstown to Glenorchy

 Do not miss this drive if you are in Queenstown, as it definitely is one of the most beautiful drives in the South Island of New Zealand.